 - Mesh sieve or old colander

-7. Place a mark the outside of the jar, showing the coarse sand layer settled at the bottom of the jar.
+7) Place a mark on the outside of the jar, showing the coarse sand layer settled at the bottom of the jar.

-12. Using a ruler, measure and record the height of each layer, and the total height of all three layers.
-Use the soil texture analysis worksheet below to record results.
+12) Using a ruler, measure and record the height of each layer and the total height of all three layers.
+Use the soil texture analysis worksheet below to record the results.

-- The silt percentage is on the right side, with lines extending downwardly, diagonally right to left (see green line).
+B) The silt percentage is on the right side, with lines extending downwardly, diagonally from right to left (see green line).

-- The sand percentage is on the right side, with lines extending upwardly, diagonally right to left (see blue line).
+C) The sand percentage is on the right side, with lines extending upwardly, diagonally from right to left (see blue line).